Biden hasn't discussed Hunter in his search for an AG, some stories about son were 'Russian disinformation'

 CLICK HERE TO GET THE FOX NEWS APP

 It’s standard for new presidents to ask for the resignation of all U.S. attorneys upon entering office, but given the conflict of interest, Fox News repeatedly asked the Biden transition team whether the president-elect would keep David Weiss, the U.S. attorney for Delaware, in his role until the investigation into Biden’s son’s taxes was complete.
-The Biden team did not respond.